EARL: Entropy-Aware RL Alignment of LLMs for Reliable RTL Code Generation: Entropy-Aware RL Framework

 \subsection{Reward Design}

 A central component of EARL is the design of verifiable rewards that align generation with downstream RTL correctness.
-Inspired by industrial EDA flows, we construct a cascaded reward hierarchy that mirrors the standard compilation–simulation–verification pipeline.

-Given a natural language specification $q$, the model generates a candidate Verilog program $o$.
-To obtain the reward of the program, we evaluate it through three stages: \textbf{(1) Syntax Validity.} The candidate is compiled using \texttt{iverilog}.
-Programs that fail syntax checks are immediately assigned zero reward, preventing wasted computation on invalid code. \textbf{(2) Interface Consistency.} If syntax passes, we check whether the module name and port declarations match the specification.
-Partial matches receive intermediate reward, while fully aligned interfaces receive higher credit. \textbf{(3) Functional Equivalence.} Finally, we invoke the \texttt{eqy} engine from Yosys to verify functional equivalence against a reference implementation.
+Inspired by industrial EDA flows, we construct a cascaded reward hierarchy (see red block of Figure~\ref{fig:framework}), which mirrors the standard compilation–simulation–verification pipeline.
+Given a natural language specification $q$, the model generates a rollout $\tilde{o}$ sampled from its current policy.
+To assign a reward, we evaluate $\tilde{o}$ through a cascaded three-stage verification process: First, we check syntax validity by compiling the candidate with \texttt{iverilog}.
+Programs that fail syntax checks are immediately assigned zero reward, preventing wasted computation on invalid code.
+If syntax passes, we proceed to evaluate interface consistency.
+We examine whether the module name and port declarations match the specification.
+Partial matches receive intermediate reward, while fully aligned interfaces receive higher credit.
+Finally, we assess functional equivalence.
+We invoke the \texttt{eqy} engine from Yosys to compare the output against a reference implementation.
 Passing candidates receive maximal reward, while near-misses are graded slightly lower to encourage exploration without reward hacking.